peregr956/lifepath-planner/docs/development.md

 # Development Guide

+> **Note:** The Python services described here are now legacy and the production app has migrated to a **Vercel serverless architecture**.
+For current production development, focus on the `services/ui-web` directory.

-This document describes the package structure, import conventions, and development workflow for LifePath Planner.
+This document describes the package structure, import conventions, and development workflow for the legacy Python microservices.

 ## Package Structure